umitkablan/logavim/README.md

 The log-line pattern should be fed by the user, first by registering the scheme with it's name and then defining the buffer variable `b:logavim_scheme` - the scheme name registered before.
 These better be done in `vimrc` and `autocommand`s.
 Hence, better use `LogaVimLoaded` signal in `LogaVim_User` augroup to #register - you will be able to lazy load the plugin.

-As an example, let's say we have a boot.log file we need to `:Logalize`:
+As an example, let's say we have a boot.log file we need to `:Logalize` - note that `'dict'` attribute could be avoided and embedded dictionary used instead:

 ```vim
 augroup LogaVim_User